Council of the North: Re-creation

-After York Abbey's dissolution, founded by the Lord of Richmond as St Mary's, its abbot's house was retained by the king and allocated it to the Council in 1539.
+After York Abbey's dissolution, founded by the Lord of Richmond as St Mary's, its abbot's house was retained by the king and allocated it to the council in 1539.
 The building is now called King's Manor.

 Abolition

 In 1620, Thomas Wentworth gave a famous speech to the council in which he emphasised "authority of the king" as the basis for social order: "the keystone which closeth up the arch of government".
-By 1640, the council was no longer perceived as a centralising Royal power agent in the north, as a potential locus of resistance.
+By 1640, the council was no longer perceived as a centralising royal power agent in the north, but rather as a potential locus of resistance.
 Edward Hyde advocated the council's abolition.
-Long Parliament abolished the Council in 1641 for reasons relating to the Reformation: the Council was a chief supporter of Catholic Recusants.
+The Long Parliament abolished the council in 1641 for reasons relating to the Reformation: the council was a chief supporter of Catholic Recusants.